Luos-io/Documentation/src/pages/demo_boards/boards_list/usb.md

 ## How to use the USB board
 Luos' USB board acts like a serial port on your system.
 To control your device, you have to get and set Json data into the serial port opened by the USB board.
-In order do that with pyluos, you can use the following python code:
+In order do that with Pyluos, you can use the following python code:

 ```python
 from pyluos import Device